espressif/idf-eclipse-plugin/README.md

 ## Suggestions for solving errors from ESP-IDF by hints viewer

 If you run into a problem during a build, chances are that there is a hint for this error in the esp-idf hint database, which is stored in `tools/idf_py_actions/hints.yml` of ESP-IDF.
 The ESP-IDF Eclipse plugin provides a hint viewer where you can type an error message and find a hint for it.
 Prerequisites for it is to have `hints.yml`, which is available from esp-idf v5.0 and higher.
 If you are using lower version of the esp-idf, you can still use the hints viewer.
 To do it, you have manually download the hints.yml file from [here](https://github.com/espressif/esp-idf/blob/master/tools/idf_py_actions/hints.yml) and put it to your `esp-idf/tools/idf_py_actions/` path.
-To download a file from the github, right click the `Raw` button and then `Save as...`
+To download a file from the GitHub, right click the `Raw` button and then `Save as...`

 To open hints viewer go to `Windows -> Show View -> Other... -> Espressif -> Hints`.
 You will see the following view:
 ![image](https://user-images.githubusercontent.com/24419842/189666994-78cc8b24-b934-426f-9df5-79af28c50c55.png)